astelrastogi/Pulse_Game/README.md

 # Pulse!

-Pulse is a single player game made on unity platform.Downloadable and playable on all 3 platforms- Windows, MAC, Linux.
+Pulse is a single player game made on unity platform.
+Downloadable and playable on all 3 platforms - Windows, MAC, Linux.

 Description:
 Feel the pulse when you ride through eery and unforeseen avenues!
 It's a single player game where you drive through surprising paths.
 Well, gear up, you have a score to make and a destination to seize!